-Do you have Bad breath, red, swollen, or bleeding gums?
-These are signs of periodontal (gum) disease which is caused by plaque and tartar (bacteria) build up.
+Periodontal or Gum disease is caused by plaque and tartar (bacteria) build up.
 Over time, dental plaque will creep beneath the gum line, forming “pockets” between the teeth and gums.
-Gum disease gets worst as these pockets grow, and it starts to destroy the bone, greatly impairing your teeth as well.
+It gets worst as these pockets grow, and it starts to destroy the bone, greatly impairing your teeth as well.

-Gum disease is common but fairly preventable.
-An estimated 80 percent of American adults currently have some form of this disease.
-Gum disease is a threat to your oral health, and research shows periodontal diseases is a risk factor for heart and lung diseases.
-Signs of gum disease is usually not detected until people are in their 30s and 40s.
+Periodontal disease is common but fairly preventable.
+An estimated 80 percent of American adults currently have some form of this disease. it is a threat to your oral health, and research shows periodontal diseases is a risk factor for heart and lung diseases.
+Signs of periodontal disease is usually not detected until people are in their 30s and 40s.
 Although teenagers rarely develop periodontitis, they can develop gingivitis, the milder form of gum disease.

 Depending on the extent of the gum disease, the number and types of treatment will vary.
 But the primary goal of treatment is to control the infection, and the earlier you treat gum disease the better chance you have of recovery because once gum tissue is lost, it doesn’t grow back!
 Below are some ways our dentist may treat gum disease: